FREQUENTLY ASKED QUESTIONS

 Can I just buy some steaks (or just some roasts, or just stew meat, etc.)?

 At this point, we are only offering steaks, roasts, and other non-burger options for customers who purchase our bulk butcher beef.
-At some point in the future we hope to offer individual cuts or smaller "sampler boxes" that include, for example, a few steaks, a roast, some stew meat, and a little burger.
+In the summer, we have individual cuts available at Frenchtown Farmers Market.
+Periodically "sampler boxes" that include, for example, a few steaks, a roast, some stew meat, and a little burger.
 We know there's a demand, and it's growing as people continue to try and love our burger, and to seek to find sources for locally-raised beef.

 What makes your burger taste so great?